-The Best LIS Software Vendors 2021 and What They Offer to their Laboratory Clients
+The Best LIS and LIMS Vendors (2021) and the Advantages They Offer to their Laboratory Clients

 As we enter the second quarter of 2021, pathology groups and clinical laboratories throughout the country continue to look for laboratory information systems (LIS) and laboratory information management systems (LIMS) that will help them navigate within an industry that’s in constant flux so they can become more profitable.
 In addition to a worldwide pandemic that’s now entering a second year, labs must also deal with fee reductions, unique payer requirements, increased regulations, claim denials, a lack of skilled technicians, and consolidation.

-To thrive while addressing these challenges, laboratory operators should align their businesses with LIS/LIMS software vendors that understand the obstacles their facing and can help them meet today’s challenges while also preparing them for future success.
+To thrive while addressing these challenges, laboratory operators should align their businesses with LIS vendors and LIMS vendors that understand the obstacles their facing and can help them meet today’s challenges while also preparing them for future success.

 LIS vs. LIMS - What’s the Difference?